-For non-emergency travel assistance, please contact the travel agency between the normal business hours of 9 a.m. and 6 p.m., Monday to Friday, by sending an email to us.un.travel@ amexgbt.com or calling 844-487-4289 (toll free) or 312-340-2638.
-Outside normal business hours, callers will automatically be directed to a Global Business Travel after-hours agent.
+For non-emergency travel assistance, please contact the travel agency between the normal business hours of 9 a.m. and 6 p.m., Monday to Friday, by sending an email to us.un.travel@amexgbt.com or calling 844 487 4289 (toll free) or 312 340 2638.
+Outside normal business hours, callers will automatically be directed to an American Express Global Business Travel after-hours agent.
 Please mention access code "SK32" in order to expedite the support call.

-Emergency calls from outside the United States may be made collect by dialling +1-312-340-2638.
+Emergency calls from outside the United States may be made collect by dialling +1 312 340 2638.

 Travellers should create an online travel profile to store information useful for itinerary and ticket management, including special needs.
-For any online navigation support issues, contact the Concur online tool assistance line: +1-646-817-9677.
+For any online navigation support issues, contact: +1 646 817 9677.

 American Express Global Business Travel continues to monitor the COVID-19 situation, evolving travel guidance and government requirements to keep clients and travellers informed.
-Travel Vitals[TM] allows you to search across different components of a trip for information and advisories.
+Its Travel Vitals platform allows you to search across different components of a trip for information and advisories.